 Are you fit for work?

 Going to an osteopath demonstrates to your boss that you are taking an active role in trying to improve your health and reduce your injury.
-The osteopath will help you look at the style of work you are undertaking and help you find ways of improving the situation and how to prevent a recurrence of your injuries.
-You will be treated and offered advice on posture and lifting.
+The osteopath will help you look at the style of work you undertake and help find ways of improving the situation and how to prevent a recurrence of your injuries.
 An osteopath can also provide you with a fit note.

-Osteopathic treatment will usually help to resolve work-related injuries earlier so that your workforce is more efficient and productive and it will reduce time off through ill-health.
+Osteopathic treatment will usually help to resolve work-related injuries earlier so that your workforce is more efficient and productive while reducing time off through ill-health.
 Some companies already benefit from using an osteopath as part of their care programme for employees thereby improving morale and increasing productivity.

 Professionalism and safety